Guimauve,

 using a serrated knife, again dipped in cold water, or scissors dipped

 in cold water, cut into desired squares.
-Toss the marshmallows in the

 powdered sugar mixture and let stand for an hour.
 Brush off extra powdered